-The course is split across five major assignment groups.
+The course is split across four major assignment groups.
 The assignments listed in each group are split into percentage values, but the class itself is worth 1000 points.

-† These are the only assignments that are eligible for the 10% late policy.
-All other assignments (except for the end of semester Reflection) depend on collaboration between you and your peers.
-Therefore, if these are late, they can't be included in collaborative activities.
-Therefore, their submission, pending meeting assignment requirements, is pass/fail.
+† This is the one and only assignment that is eligible for the 10% late policy.
+All other assignments are timesensitive and/or depend on collaboration between you and your peers and the service-learning community partners!
+Therefore, if these assignments are late, they can't be included in collaborative activities.
+Those assignments marked with a (G) receive a letter grade.
+Those marked with (P/F) are considered pass/fail (also known as, complete/incomplete).
+This means you will receive either full credit or 0 points, pending meeting all assignment requirements.
 Please be aware that you must earn a minimum of a C- to have a course count toward your major.